1994–95 Major League Baseball strike: Replacement players

 After the deadline passed with no compromises, the use of replacement players for spring training and regular season games was approved by baseball's executive council on January 13.
-Replacement players were reportedly guaranteed US$5,000 for reporting to spring training and another $5,000 if they made the Opening Day roster.
+Replacement players were guaranteed $5,000 for reporting to spring training and another $5,000 if they made the Opening Day roster.
 Selig declared that, "We are committed to playing the 1995 season and will do so with the best players willing to play."

 On March 14, the players' union announced that it would not settle the strike if replacement players were used in regular season games, and if results were not voided.
 Detroit Tigers manager Sparky Anderson was put on an involuntary leave of absence as he refused to manage replacement players.
+He retired soon afterwards, disillusioned with the state of the sport.

 Replacement players created major issues for two American League teams.
-The Toronto Blue Jays could not play games with replacement players or umpires in Ontario, due to labour code amendments passed by the Ontario NDP that prohibited replacement workers.
-This was confirmed in a March 28, 1994, Ontario Labour Board hearing.
+The Toronto Blue Jays could not play games with replacement players or umpires in Ontario, due to labour code amendments passed by the Ontarian Government that prohibited replacement workers.
 Manager Cito Gaston and his coaching staff were sent to work with minor league players, and the team announced that games featuring replacement workers would be played at their spring training facility in Dunedin, Florida.
-The Baltimore Orioles, owned by prominent union lawyer Peter Angelos, announced they would also not be using replacement players.
-On March 20, Angelos's Orioles canceled the remainder of their spring training games.
-The next day, the Maryland House of Delegates approved legislation to bar teams playing at Camden Yards from using replacement players.
+The Baltimore Orioles, owned by labor lawyer Peter Angelos, announced they would also not be using replacement players.
+On March 20, the Orioles canceled the remainder of their spring training games.
+On March 28, Maryland governor Parris Glendening signed a law barring teams playing at Camden Yards from using replacement players.

+On March 24, Atlanta Braves replacement pitcher Dave Shotkoski was shot and killed near the team hotel in West Palm Beach, Florida.
+Fellow replacement player Terry Blocker assisted police in locating the suspect, who was later convicted of second-degree murder.

-On March 26, the MLB announced that the 1995 season would be reduced from 162 games per team to 144 games per team as a result of the use of replacement players.
+On March 26, MLB announced that the 1995 season would be reduced from 162 games per team to 144 games per team as a result of the use of replacement players.